 Cutting problem frequencies is generally cleaner than boosting.
 Boost when you genuinely need more of something; cut to remove what you do not want.

-Boosting raises both signal and noise in that range.
+Boosting raises both signal and noise in that band.
 Cutting does not add noise.
 Keep boosts moderate to maintain a good signal-to-noise ratio.

 Audio is decoded and processed locally with the Web Audio API.
 Your files are never uploaded to a server.